Financing Your Legal Education

 Please note that the Office of Financial Assistance and Employment offers you the maximum amount that you are allowed to borrow, which is determined by the University’s Cost of Attendance.
 The Cost of Attendance is the estimated cost to attend Miami Law for the academic year and does not include summer expenses.

 Before accepting your loans, we strongly recommend that you develop a budget to determine how much you will need to cover your expenses.
 Please carefully consider how much money you will actually need to avoid borrowing more than you need.
 You do not have to accept all the loans you are offered and are encouraged not to do so, if possible, in order to minimize your debt.
-If you choose to borrow less loan funding than you were offered, please fill out and submit the Loan Revision Form to indicate the amount you would like to borrow, then accept your loan package on CaneLink after the revised loan amounts are reflected.
+If you choose to borrow less loan funding than you were offered, please fill out and submit the Grad/Law Loan Revision Request Form to indicate the amount you would like to borrow, then accept your loan package on CaneLink after the revised loan amounts are reflected.
 You can learn more about the loan revision process here.

 Your institutional scholarship should be visible as part of your aid package.
 If you are an incoming law student who has been awarded an instiutional scholarship, and it is not part of your aid package, please contact the Office of Admissions for assistance.
 If you are a current law student with an institutional scholarship, and it is not part of your aid package, please contact Lidiette Esquivel at scholarships@law.miami.edu.